1. Is it possible for home-based education parents to be paid from the Education Savings Account (ESA) to teach their children?

 10. What measures are in place to prevent fraud in the home-based education scenario?

-First type is the Home-Based Private School called PSA which requires an annual filing of the private school affidavit with the California Superintendent of Public Instruction.
-The instructors, which are usually the parents, must be capable of teaching.
-The course instructions provided are those commonly taught in the public schools such as language arts, math, science, social studies, health, etc.
+The first category is the Home-Based Private School (PSA), which requires families to file an annual private school affidavit with the California Superintendent of Public Instruction.
+Parents, who typically serve as instructors, must be capable of teaching.
+The curriculum includes core subjects commonly taught in public schools, such as language arts, math, science, social studies, and health.

-The third is through instruction by a private tutor or parent having a California teaching credential.
-Families homeschooling under this option are not required to file private school affidavits or report any other information to the state.
-Families using the private tutor model must align with a private or school.
+The third category involves instruction by a private tutor or a parent holding a California teaching credential.
+Families choosing this option are not required to file private school affidavits or report any information to the state.
+However, they must be affiliated with a private school.

-Should there be any requisition for payment to tutors or other vendors, it necessitates approval from the designated participating school.
-The responsibility of validating that all payments adhere to the guidelines of the CEO Act falls upon the participating school.
-It's important to emphasize that the ESA funds are never handled directly by the parent.
+All payment requests for tutors or other vendors require approval from the designated participating school.
+The participating school ensures that all payments comply with the CEO Act’s guidelines.
+Importantly, ESA funds are never handled directly by parents.

 Click To See Video

-11. Why are not all home-based education types included in the CEO Act?
+11. All home-based education types are included in the CEO Act?

 California has three homeschooling options.